EricThoma/scriptio-continua/README.md

 **What is wrong with it:**

 I am looking for find a more sparse dictionary that still includes word inflections.
 At the moment, too many interpretations are considered valid.
 For example, "th" is considered a valid orthographic word, probably since it is the chemical symbol for thorium, but I doubt Lincoln mentioned it in his Gettysburg address.
-Once I find/produce a better word list, this program should be a nice way to find clever ambiguities that arise when spaces are omitted.
+If one finds/produces a better dictionary, this program could be a nice way to find ambiguities that arise when spaces are omitted.
+Also, the tree-like nature of the problem means that it might "hang" on larger inputs.

 The current dictionary (included) is from sil.org, and the Gettysburg Adress (included) is from textfiles.com.